 At the top of each Traffic Analytics report, you’ll notice Estimated Accuracy.
 This is a metric that lets you gauge the accuracy of the report based on the size of the domain and how much clickstream data was available to make estimations on the website being analyzed.

-When you scroll down, you’ll find the Traffic Sources widget which shows the sources of the website traffic over the past 6 months.
+When you scroll down, you’ll find the Traffic Journey widget which shows the top sources of the website traffic and where that traffic goes next.

-To sum up, Traffic Analytics estimations are based on clickstream data, and not based on keyword positioning like in Domain Analytics.
+To sum up, Traffic Analytics estimations are based on clickstream data, and not based on keyword positioning as is the case with Domain Analytics.

 Why Do You Need to Use Traffic Analytics?

 Traffic Analytics allows you to benchmark estimations of a website’s overall traffic against any other website.
 You can analyze the traffic of multiple sites at a time (for example, your website vs. 4 of your top competitors’ websites) and get an idea of who’s bringing in more traffic from direct, search, social, paid traffic, and referrals.